Klaviyo

 Klaviyo Plugin Configuration

-Displays a dialog prompting users to enable push notifications.
-On Android 13 and above, explicit permission is required; for Android 12 and below, permissions are granted automatically.
+Displays the system dialog to enable push notifications.
+On Android 13 and above, explicit permission is required; on Android 12 and below, behavior may be automatic depending on OS version and policy.

 ↔️Median JavaScript Bridge